7 Marketing Report Examples, Templates and an Ultimate Guide(2026)

 1. PPC Marketing Report

-With TMR’s PPC marketing report templates, you can gather and analyze key ad metrics from platforms like Google Ads, Facebook Ads, LinkedIn Ads, TikTok Ads, Bing Ads, Pinterest Ads, and even Apple Search Ads.
+With Two Minute Reports’ PPC marketing report templates, you can gather and analyze key ad metrics from platforms like Google Ads, Facebook Ads, LinkedIn Ads, TikTok Ads, Bing Ads, Pinterest Ads, and even Apple Search Ads.

 View Template